Yan Gomes Player Props: Cubs vs. Angels

 Yan Gomes At The Plate

-- Gomes has two doubles, seven home runs and four walks while batting .274.
+- Gomes is hitting .274 with two doubles, seven home runs and four walks.

-- In 16 games this year (44.4%), Gomes has picked up an RBI, and in three of those games (8.3%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Gomes has an RBI in 16 of 36 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.